 Colonia is absolutely worth a day or 2 during your trip to Uruguay or Argentina.
 Leave your blackberries and iPhone home, and just accept to switch off your mind.

 I was born in Montpellier, France.
-Now living in London.
+Lisbon after 10 years in London.
 Married to my second half, Carolina, born in Buenos Aires Argentina.
 We have 2 sons, Baptiste and Calvin, both born in London respectively back in 2011 and 2013.
 We simply love and enjoy the simple things life has to offer.
 We feel privileged and decided to share our journey to making the most out of it.

 View all posts by ATAVOLA! by Benoit